Made REDUNDANT ? - Work at HOME

 Starting your own business is easier than it ever was in the past.
 Selling anything from crafts to consultancy services, is much simpler now via a web site, and as long as you've got a phone and internet connection, you can work from home with generally no investment and minimal running costs.

-What to do when you have been made redundant
+What to do when you have been made redundant in the UK

 The most difficult part of starting a new business

 for many would-be entrepreneurs is coming up with a good idea.
 If

 you've got an idea or skills that transfer easily to self-employment,